LNG producers turn to trading, risk taking to maintain market share

 "Coal won't completely disappear.
 It will continue to be a competitor and a provider of energy solutions, as will renewables," said David Knipe, head of international gas at BP's integrated supply and trading unit.

-Still, the market should not expect producers and suppliers to subject themselves to market whims, competition and geopolitics on large-scale projects, said Elizabeth Spomer, executive vice president at Toronto-listed Veresen Inc (VSN.TO) and head of its Jordan Cove LNG project in Oregon.

-"Even the international oil companies that have the big balance sheets are not going to make final investment decisions without long-term take or pay contracts," she said, noting that such projects represent billions of dollars of "price risk".

-Reporting by Osamu Tsukimori and Aaron Sheldrick; Writing by Henning Gloystein; Editing by Tom Hogue
+Reporting by Osamu Tsukimori; Writing by Henning Gloystein; Editing by Tom Hogue